 3. On the IdP Adapters page, create an HTML Form IdP Adapter and specify the PCV that you configured in step 2 of this procedure.

-You can find more information in Configuring an HTML Form Adapter instance .
+For more information, see Configuring an HTML Form Adapter instance □.

 4. On the Authorization Server Settings page, select the Implicit check box in the Reuse Existing Persistent Access Grants for Grant Types section.